-It is frequently assumed that I take many supplements as part of my health routine and this association with my profession sometimes frustrates me yet I know there is truth in it; a lot of practitioners I know do have extensive supplement regimens and recommend similar when working with patients.
+It is frequently assumed that I take many supplements as part of my health routine.
+This association with my profession frustrates me yet I know there is truth in it; a lot of practitioners I know do have extensive supplement regimens and recommend similar when working with patients.
 It’s really no different from associating your standard MD with pharmaceuticals.
-Just as with prescription medications, though, supplements are a tool and I feel this tool is often abused (as are pharmaceuticals).
-And I absolutely understand it – these things are a simple way to address many issues – but oftentimes I see people equating supplement intake to ideal health and this is a thought I mostly disagree with, especially when there are health behaviors that could provide similar benefit.
-I see overuse of supplements all the time with patients and I blame a lot of it on the wellness industry – many colleagues and other functional providers included.
+Just as with prescription medications, though, supplements are a tool and I feel it is one often abused (as are pharmaceuticals).
+It’s not hard to understand why: pharmaceuticals and supplements are the easy way to address many issues, but oftentimes I see people equating supplement intake to ideal health and this is a thought I mostly disagree with, especially when there are health behaviors that could provide similar benefit.
+I see overuse of supplements all the time with patients and I blame a lot of it on the wellness industry, many colleagues and other functional providers included.
 The industry likes to take a health issue and sensationalize messages around it making a lot of people feel they need to be taking something in order to be truly healthy or to solve a particular issue.
 But this isn’t always the case.
 And it sounds no different from pharmaceutical messaging to me.

 The supplement industry is the quieter sibling of the of the pharmaceutical industry, in my opinion, but just as rapacious.
 As an example, Nestle owns a surprising portion of the cheaper supplement brands out there, is actively acquiring privately held, higher-end supplement companies, and announced this year they are developing personalized nutrition assessments, the results of which will undoubtedly steer you to buy more of their products.
 The wellness industry is set to be worth 50 billion by 2025 and the majority of it could care less about your actual health.
-And this isn’t wrong, this is business; Nestle has identified a growing market and is aggressively tapping into it.
-But you should put your critical thinking hat on as you continue to be bombarded by the messaging the industry spews at you – to understand that it’s largely advertising designed to make you think you need something you probably don’t, even if the product being offered is legitimate.
+And this isn’t wrong, it’s simply business.
+But we all need to have our critical thinking hats on as we continue to be bombarded by messaging from this industry – to be able to see that it is largely advertising designed to make us think we need something we probably don’t, even if the products being offered are legitimate.

 While the majority of the companies in the wellness industry are in it for the money, most of the health-oriented practitioners within it are not and these individuals can help you navigate the field for your benefit.
 The number of supplements and tests available to you is growing exponentially and, while many may well be useful, naturopathic doctors and similarly-trained practitioners are the only true experts in whether you need them and can help guide you in knowing what’s worth your time and money.
 I come across many patients that have tried to sort through this information themselves or relied on friends and the internet for advice and often find that :